ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 Widodos’ choice of a seaside location with stunning sunrises and sunsets and the chirping of birds chirping all day complements this approach.

-It’s a very good time for us to host the ASEAN summit and introduce Labuan Bajo to the world, said Indonesian President Joko Widodo, who flew out with his wife for a red carpet welcome on Sunday. flanked by military honor guards and villagers dancing with flowers. – Filled headgear.
+It’s a very good time for us to host the ASEAN summit and introduce Labuan Bajo to the world, said Indonesian President Joko Widodo, who flew in on Sunday with his wife for a red carpet welcome. flanked by military honor guards and villagers dancing with flowers. – Filled headgear.

 But there are some problems.